lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 }
 ```

-Please keep in mind that in the mode 3 configuration, the logic isn't able to
+Note that in the SPI mode 3 configuration (!!CFG.CPOL=1, !!CFG.CPHA=1), the
-pop the entry from the TX async FIFO at the end of the bit at the last byte in a
+logic isn't able to pop the entry from the TX async FIFO after the last bit
-transaction.
-In the mode 3, no further SCK edge is given after sending the last
+in the last byte of a transaction.
+In mode 3, no further SCK edge is given
-bit before the CSB de-assertion.
-The design is chosen to pop the entry at the
+after sending the last bit before the CSB de-assertion.
+The design is chosen to
-7th bit position.
-This introduces unavoidable behavior of dropping the last
+pop the entry at the 7th bit position.
+This introduces unavoidable behavior of
-byte if CSB is de-asserted before a byte transfer is completed.
+dropping the last byte if CSB is de-asserted before a byte transfer is
+completed.
+If CSB is de-asserted in bit 1 to 6 position, the FIFO entry isn't
+popped.
+TX logic will re-send the byte in next transaction.
 If CSB is
-de-asserted in bit 1 to 6 position, the FIFO entry isn't popped.
-TX logic will
-re-send the byte in next transaction.
-If CSB is de-asserted in 7th or 8th bit
+de-asserted in the 7th or 8th bit position, the data is dropped and will
-position, the data is dropped and begins with next byte in the next transaction.
+re-commence with the next byte in the next transaction.

 ### RXFIFO control

 ![RXF CTRL State Machine](rxf_ctrl_fsm.svg)

 The RXFIFO Control module controls data flow from RXFIFO to SRAM.
 It connects
 two FIFOs having different data widths.
-RXFIFO is a byte width.
-SRAM storing
+RXFIFO is byte width, SRAM storing
-incoming data to serve FW has TL-UL interface width.
+incoming data to serve FW is TL-UL interface width.

 To reduce traffic to SRAM, the control logic gathers FIFO entries up to full
 SRAM data width, then does a full-word SRAM write.
 A programmable timer exists
 in the case when partial bytes are received at the end of a transfer.
 If the
 timer expires while bytes are still in the RXFIFO, the logic writes partial
 words to SRAM.
-Following received data triggers read-modify-write operation to
+A read-modify-write operation is triggered to perform the partial
-update partially.
+update.

 ![State Machine](rxf_ctrl_fsm_table.png)